neve-linux/neveports/Packaging.md

 (and patches upstreamed) in the ideal case.

-CFI actually consists of multiple components, which can normally be used individually when passing options to Clang, but cbuild groups them together.
+CFI actually consists of multiple components, which can normally be used individually when passing options to Clang, but nbuild groups them together.

 CFI requires everything to be compiled with hidden visibility as well as with LTO.
 Many libraries cannot be compiled with hidden visibility, as they